dedis/cothority/README.md

 [![Coverage Status](https://coveralls.io/repos/github/dedis/cothority/badge.svg)](https://coveralls.io/github/dedis/cothority)

-# Collective Authority (Cothority)
+# Cothority

-The cothority project provides a framework for development, analysis, and deployment of decentralized, distributed (cryptographic) protocols.
+The collective authority (cothority) project provides a framework for development, analysis, and deployment of decentralized, distributed (cryptographic) protocols.
 A given set of servers that runs these protocols is referred to as a *collective authority* or *cothority*.
 Individual servers are called *cothority servers* or *conodes*.
 The code in this repository allows you to access the services of a cothority as well as to run your own conode.

 The cothority project is developed and maintained by the [DEDIS](http://dedis.epfl.ch) lab at [EPFL](https://epfl.ch).
 The research behind the project has been published in several academic papers: